wjgilmore/dreamfactory-book/docs/chapter04.md

 Next you'll be prompted to configure your consent screen.
 This is the screen the user sees when initiating the authentication process.
 Click `Configure consent screen`, and you'll be prompted to add or confirm the following items:

-* Application type: Will this OpenID integration be used solely for users of your organization, or could users outside of your organization also use it to authenticate?
+* **Application type**: Will this OpenID integration be used solely for users of your organization, or could users outside of your organization also use it to authenticate?
-* Application name: The name of the application associated with OpenID integration.
+* **Application name**: The name of the application associated with OpenID integration.
-* Application logo: You can optionally upload your organization or project logo for presentation on the consent screen.
+* **Application logo**: You can optionally upload your organization or project logo for presentation on the consent screen.
-* Support email: An organizational e-mail address which the user could contact with questions and issues.
+* **Support email**: An organizational e-mail address which the user could contact with questions and issues.
-* Scopes for Google APIs: This settings determines what data your application will be able to access on behalf of the authenticated user.
+* **Scopes for Google APIs**: This settings determines what data your application will be able to access on behalf of the authenticated user.
 We'll use the default scopes for this example (email, profile, and openid).
-* Privacy policy URL: Self-explanatory
+* **Privacy policy URL**: Self-explanatory
-* Terms of service URL: Self-explanatory
+* **Terms of service URL**: Self-explanatory

 After saving these changes, you'll be prompted for two final pieces of information: